Advancing Stroke Risk Prediction Using a Multi-modal Foundation Model: Introduction

-\textbf{Uni-modal predictive models} Prior works mainly use convolutional neural networks (CNN) that can leverage the high-dimensional imaging information for diagnosing patients \cite{Zhang2023}.
+\textbf{Uni-modal predictive models} Predictive models play a crucial role in healthcare, as early identification of patients at risk is essential to prevent irreversible brain and body damage and ensure that they receive optimal care.
+Initially, these models were developed using a single clinical modality (uni-modal) such as images or clinical information from patient health records.
+Previous works mainly use convolutional neural networks (CNN) that can leverage high-dimensional imaging information for diagnosing patients \cite{Zhang2023}.
 Yu et al. applied deep learning algorithms to extract meaningful imaging features in an increasing order of hierarchical complexity to make predictions of the infarct volume \cite{yu2020use}.
-Other models that use only clinical data, often assume linear relationships between traditional risk factors such as age, gender, smoking status, blood pressure, diabetes, cholesterol levels, and body mass index \cite{Hippisley-Cox2024, An2020, You2023}.
+Other models that use only clinical records, often assume linear relationships between traditional risk factors such as age, gender, smoking status, blood pressure, diabetes, cholesterol levels, and body mass index \cite{Hippisley-Cox2024, An2020, You2023}.
 Alaa et al. used AutoPrognosis, an ensemble machine learning approach, to outperform conventional models like the Framingham score and Cox models \cite{Alaa2019}.
-A major limitation of these models is that they don't integrate complementary information from other modalities, similar to how clinicians diagnose using multiple data sources.
-Biobanks like the UK Biobank (UKB) have become invaluable in this context, providing vast datasets integrating imaging and clinical information to train machine learning models for disease prediction \cite{Littlejohns2020, UKBioBank2021}.
+A major limitation of these models is their inability to integrate complementary information from other modalities, unlike clinicians who rely on multiple data sources for diagnosis.
+Biobanks like the UK Biobank (UKB) has become invaluable in this context, providing vast datasets integrating imaging and clinical information to train machine learning models for disease prediction \cite{Littlejohns2020, UKBioBank2021}.